bjornbytes/lovr.org/docs/lovr.graphics.plane.md

 ---

-Draw a textured plane that takes up the whole screen
+Draw a textured plane that takes up the whole screen.
+Note that a special shader is required that does not use `lovrProjection` or `lovrTransform` when calculating the vertex position.
+To have LÖVR automatically use this Shader, make sure the default shader is set (by calling `lovr.graphics.setShader()`) before drawing the fullscreen quad.

     lovr.graphics.plane(texture)